plausible/docs/docs/plausible-script.md

 ## How to check if Plausible Analytics is installed correctly

-After you've added the Plausible snippet to your website, you can use our testing tool to verify that the snippet has been installed correctly and that the integration is working.
+After adding the Plausible snippet to your website, you can use our testing tool to verify that the snippet is installed correctly and the integration is working:

-In your [Plausible account](https://plausible.io/sites), click on your website domain name.
-You should see a blinking green dot which indicates that we’re listening for incoming page views in real-time.
-Our testing tool will launch automatically and will send test traffic to your site.
-This test traffic won't be recorded in the dashboard but you'll see a status message that indicates whether tracking is working or not.
-You can launch the testing tool at any time from your site settings.
+1. In your [Plausible account's sites landing page](https://plausible.io/sites), click on your website domain name
+2. If no traffic has been counted yet, you should see a blinking green dot which indicates that we’re listening for incoming pageviews in real-time
+3. Our testing tool will launch automatically from that screen and send test traffic to your site.
+This test traffic won't be recorded in the dashboard but you'll see a status message that indicates whether tracking is working or not

-There are no delays in stats with Plausible.
+4. There are no delays in stats with Plausible.
 Everything is live.
-Once the first real visitor comes to your site, you'll be automatically taken to the stats dashboard with graphs and numbers.

-This is an indication that the integration is working, congrats!
-Plausible Analytics is now tracking your website statistics while preserving the privacy of your visitors.
+Once the first real visitor comes to your site, you'll be automatically taken to the stats dashboard with graphs and numbers, indicating that the integration is working.
+Congrats!
+Plausible is now tracking your website statistics while preserving the privacy of your visitors

+If something looks off in your stats, you can launch our integration verification testing tool at any time [from your site settings](website-settings.md).

 Have some issues with the integration?
 Take a look at [our guide to troubleshooting your Plausible Analytics integration](troubleshoot-integration.md).